Tag: psychedelic art

 Thailand

 These are snapshots from my trip to Thailand.
-In some of these pictures you can clearly see the use of elaborate repetitive patterns and designs in Thai decorum.
-Also the repetitive structure in architecture may be influenced by the initial use of psychedelics.
+In some of these pictures, you can see the use of elaborate repetitive patterns and designs in Thai decorum.
+Also, the repetitive structure in architecture may be influenced by the initial use of psychedelics.

 #5 Ancient Persians: